Why Crosswalk Painting?

 Marcus St and S Foster Ave, 2022

-Garden veggeis, flowers, bugs, and sun and rain.
+Designs including garden veggeis, flowers, bugs, sun and rain.
 Project sponsored by the Lansing Greater Food Bank Garden Project.

 N. Clemens and Jerome, Vine, and Fernwood, 2022

-Local flowers, including, dandelion, white clover, bleeding heart, violet, columbine, day lily, and lily of the valley painted with various spray paint.
+Local flowers, including, dandelion, white clover, bleeding heart, violet, columbine, day lily, and lily of the valley painted with various spray paints.

 Magnolia and Vine, 2021